gdraheim/docker-systemctl-replacement/README.md

 it works in a surprising number of cases however.
 But definitly not all.
 So if there is a problem, use the
 [github issue tracker](https://github.com/gdraheim/docker-systemctl-replacement/issues)
 to make me aware of it.
+In general it is not needed to emulate every feature as [EXTRA-CONFIGS](EXTRA-CONFIGS.md) can help.

 And I take patches. ;)